 • Serve with sour cream, a quartered or chopped egg, fresh black pepper, and dill fronds.

 Great with buttered sourdough toast and a glass of Bandol rosé.
 Etna bianco, schiava, and reds from Jura are also great choices.

 Tip: this is a fantastic accompaniment to a deli meal, pickled herring, whitefish salad, lox bagels, basically any of the fishy favorites.

 Fun to Try

-• Keep the classic beets, but play with the other ingredients in the soup, fun combinations to explore: golden beets, watermelon, mint, jicama, and tarragon and Isphahan spice; chioggia beets, asian pear, celeriac, cilantro, and chive and Shabazi spice.
+• Keep the classic beets, but play with the other ingredients in the soup, fun combinations to explore: golden beets, watermelon, mint, jicama, and fresh tarragon with Isphahan N1; chioggia beets, asian pear, celeriac, cilantro, and chive with Shabazi N38.

 • Omit the buttermilk, water, and ice, chop the beets into small cubes instead of shredding, add 2 tbsp of lemon juice and 2 tbsp of olive oil and toss to coat for a fresh summer salad.
 Great with feta and/or spiced croutons.

 • From my brother Patrick: try a variant on Japanese nanban-zuke.
 Prepare all of the vegetables minus the dill, add 1/3 cup of rice wine vinegar, 1 tbsp soy sauce, 2 tbsp mirin, and 2 tsp Lula spice.
 Cut 1 pound of fish (salmon, grouper, and mackerel are all good), into 1 inch pieces, dust with flour, and deep fry until cooked through.
 Remove pieces to a glass container and add the vegetable and vinegar mix.
 Chill in the refrigerator for 3 hours or overnight.
 Great with rice.